Ficool

 "You said it was custom."

 "I said it was a build.
-The build I gave you was the rental version of the build.
+The build I gave you was the rental version.
 I rushed the real one.
 Swap before you drop or the kinetic multiplier is going to throw your spine out the back of your ribcage."

 "Lovely."